onyourmarks-agency/oym-webpack-boilerplate/README.md

 ##Popup
 Add `data-popup-content="#popup-content"` on the trigger to open a popup with the contents of the element with `id="popup-content"`.
 By default this opens a fullscreen popup, but you can also specify a type with `data-popup-type="small"`.
 This will add a modifier class: `popup--small` to the popup.
+You can also add new types.
 ```html
 <button data-popup-content="#popup-content"></button>
 ```